nikitavoloboev/data/productivity/flow/Rules.md

 - Comment over my code (be mindful of not repeating things, sometimes code speaks for itself)

 ## Karabiner
-- Document any changes I make in Karabiner map instantly in the map (update where necessary)#
+- Document any changes I make in Karabiner map instantly in the map (update where necessary)
+- Lowercase KeyCode mappings

 ## Markdown
 - Don't leave whitespace between headings and text